Why Do We Say Hello When Answering the Phone?

 Why we say hello when answering the phone

-Though we credit Alexander Graham Bell as the inventor of the telephone (whether or not he wass, is still up for debate), a different inventor is credited with coining the typical phone greeting.
-Who?
-Thomas Edison!
 The same guy who is credited with inventing the light bulb.
 Yep, I said credited again.
-It turns out, those who we think of as the best inventors of time are often invention developers with the best PR of all time!
+It turns out, those whom we think of as the best inventors of time are often invention developers with the best PR of all time!
 I digress.

-You see, the phone wasn’t intended to be a device that rung.
+You see, the phone wasn’t intended to be a device that rang.
 It was expected to be a line of business communication between two parties that was left as an open line.
 If the caller wanted the person on the other end of the line to know they would like to speak, some sort of greeting would need to occur.
 Bell had suggested an older maritime greeting: ‘Ahoy!’
 This seems rather friendly, but could you imagine your business sounding professional when answering the phone like that?
 It was Edison who equipped the first telephone exchanges, so he ended up having the last say.

 why we say hello when answering the phone